braze-inc/braze-docs/_includes/campaign_analytics.md

 | Unsubs | The percentage of recipients that clicked the "Unsubscribe" link in your email. |
 {: .reset-td-br-1 .reset-td-br-2}

-##### Estimated real open rate (early access) {#estimated-real-open-rate}
+##### Estimated real open rate {#estimated-real-open-rate}

-This statistic uses a proprietary analytical model created by Braze to reconstruct an estimate of the open rate of the campaign.
+This statistic uses a proprietary analytical model created by Braze to reconstruct an estimate of the campaign's open rate.
 Click data is used to infer the rate at which actual humans opened the message.
-This compensates for various machine opening mechanisms including Apple’s MPP.
+This compensates for various machine opening mechanisms, including Apple’s MPP.
 The displayed statistic is generated 36 hours after email sending has begun.
 It is only calculated once at that time.

+{% alert important %}
+Estimated real open rate is currently in early access.
+Contact your Braze account manager if you're interested in participating in the early access.
+{% endalert %}

 {% elsif include.channel == "in-app message" %}